piotrplenik/clean-code-php/README.md

 **Good:**

-You must separate different shapes.
+The best way is separate the quadrangles.
-Despite the apparent similarity of the square and the rectangle, this is not so.
+Despite the apparent similarity of the square and the rectangle, they are different.
-A square also has much in common with a rhombus, but it is not a subtype of a rhombus.
+A square has much in common with a rhombus, and a rectangle with a parallelogram, but they are not subtype.
+A square, a rectangle, a rhombus and a parallelogram are separate figures with their own properties, albeit similar.

 ```php
 class Rectangle